Towards Disentangling Information Paths with Coded ResNeXt: Implementation details and computational cost

-In this section we present some additional implementation details and show the computational costs for training a Coded-ResNeXt relative to the costs of training a conventional ResNeXt.
-We focus on ImageNet since it is considerably more demanding in terms of computational resources than the CIFAR datasets, and also because we use a dedicated for ImageNet training library \cite{timm_tpu} for the implementation.
-That way we can directly compare ResNeXt with Coded-ResNeXt and focus on the computational impact of Coded-ResNeXt's additional steps by minimizing the impact our implementation could have on the performance.
+As far as the computational cost is concerned, we focus on ImageNet since it is considerably more demanding in terms of computational resources than the CIFAR datasets, and also because for the implementation we use a library dedicated to ImageNet training \cite{timm_tpu}.
+That way we can directly compare ResNeXt with Coded ResNeXt and focus on the computational impact of Coded ResNeXt's additional steps by minimizing the impact that our implementation may have on the performance.

-We would like first to clarify that in a ResNeXt block or Coded-ResNeXt block with ratio $r=1$ the last convolution layer of the block is not necessary to be implemented as a grouped convolution followed by an aggregation by summation (as it is implied from \cref{fig:arc}).
+We would like to clarify that in a ResNeXt block (or Coded ResNeXt block with ratio $r=1$) the last convolutional layer of the block does not have to be implemented as a grouped convolution followed by an aggregation via summation (as it is implied from \cref{fig:arc}).
 Since for those blocks we do not apply the additional operations of Energy Normalization, coding Loss and dropSubNNs, the grouped convolution with the subsequent aggregation by summation of the subNNs' outputs can be combined into a simple convolutional layer.
-This is how we implement ResNeXt and blocks of Coded-ResNeXt with ratio $r=1$.
-This also coincides with the way ResNeXt is implemented in the original work \cite{ResNeXt} and it is illustrated in the Fig. 3 of that paper where they show that they propose Fig. 3c architecture instead of Fig. 3a.
-We refer the reader to \cite{ResNeXt} for more information and our Python code.
+This is how we implement ResNeXt and blocks of Coded ResNeXt with ratio $r=1$, which also coincides with the way ResNeXt is implemented in the original work \cite{ResNeXt}.